 When DOOM Eternal received its first major delay, the Switch version was the only one to be delayed “indefinitely.”
 What’s the current status of the project?
 Speaking to Gamereactor at GameLab 2020, producers Marty Stratton and Hugo Martin said that “We’ll be talking about the release date pretty soon.
 We haven’t announced that yet – I can’t do that now.
 It’s really made great progress.”

 Stratton noted that the port will “be every bit as good as DOOM (2016) was, and I’m super excited for people to get it.”
 Unlike the original game’s port, which “felt a little bit like an experiment,” DOOM Eternal on Switch will be more comparable to other platforms.
 “We’re really not watering it down at all.
 People can expect the full experience.”

 Stratton previously said that the port wouldn’t see a “huge” delay, so one has to wonder if it will maybe release this August.
 The timing isn’t too bad with Gamescom 2020 taking place digitally in the same month.
 It will also get ahead of the big releases that start coming out from September onwards.
 Stay tuned for more details in the meantime.

-For current owners of DOOM Eternal, campaign DLC is currently in the work.
+For current owners of DOOM Eternal, campaign DLC is currently in the works.
 Check out the latest screenshots for the same here.